csdu/sankalan-2019/source/_events/spin-a-hack.blade.md

 lang: js
 rounds:
     -  The teams would be asked to develop a website/web-app or an android/ios application.
 They have to present their project to judges for final evaluation.
-details:
+---
-    - 'Important: The teams need to bring their own system with the software installed.
-Internet will be provided.'
+- Important: The teams need to bring their own system with the software installed.
+Internet will be provided.
 - You will be given 8 hours from 12pm - 8pm to develop your app.
 - Theme will be provided on spot.
 - Registration will be done separately on day 1 of Sankalan.
 The online ticket is still required.
-    - 'Operating System: Any Suitable System.'
+- Operating System: Any Suitable System.
-    - 'Platform: As per requirement'
+- Platform: As per requirement
----